microsoft/psi/Sources/MixedReality/HoloLensCapture/HoloLensCaptureExporter/Readme.md

 Image frames (just for the front-facing color camera) are also exported to a single `Video.mpeg` video file in the `Video/` folder.
 Audio is also included in the video if available.

-The start time of the video is recorded in `VideoMpegStartTime.txt`, corresponding to the earliest of the first video frame and first audio frame originating timestamps.
+The start and end times of the MPEG video are recorded in `VideoMpegTiming.txt`, containing two lines corresponding to the starting ticks (earliest of the first video frame and start of the first audio buffer originating timestamps) and the ending ticks (latest of the last video frame and end of the last audio buffer).
+Note that the audio begins at the *start* of the first buffer and ends at the *end* of the last buffer.
+Also note that audio is resampled from 32-bit IEEE Float format to 16-bit PCM and so audio buffers written to the MPEG have different sizes (1920 bytes vs. 16384 bytes) compared to those of the source audio stream and the timings listed in `VideoMpegTiming.txt` may not exactly match with information in the `Audio\Buffers\Timing.txt` file.

 #### Scene Understanding